megavolts/recipes/desert/ice_cream/infusion.md

 - Mate could be replaced by match, black tea or any other herbal infusion or tea.

 ## References:
-- Betty Bossi, parfait au chocolat, https://www.bettybossi.ch
+- Inspired by Betty Bossi, parfait au chocolat, https://www.bettybossi.ch